shyamjp2002/Authentication-app-using-Node-JS/README.md

 # Authentication app using Node JS
-Node JS Authentication using MongoDB to store the details and JWT for encryption
+Node JS Authentication using MongoDB to store the details and using JWT